 Enter FTP command).

 SITE CHMOD 705 /

-550 would not chance perms on /. not such file or directory
+550 would not change perms on /. no such file or directory, use the following command:

 SITE CHMOD 705 .